phpMyDomo/phpMyDomo/README.md

 ## Features
+- Allow to Switch on/off or Dim (WIP) any supported devices or scenes, from the Dashboard page
+- View all sensors at once, or per user defined groups
+- View all cameras on a single page
-- Responsive design : Display fine on any Android/IOS tablet and any modern (HTML5) web browser
+- Responsive design : Display fine on any Android/IOS tablet, phone and any modern (HTML5) web browser
 - Multiple Skins, build your own easily
 - Multiples languages supported
 - Any Home Automation Software supported via Api Plugins